The Cambodia e-Visa is a document that you can apply for, entirely online, if you want to travel to Cambodia with a little less trouble than usual.

+Unlike other Cambodia visas, you should have your starting itinerary locked down before you fire up the app.
 "Main difference with other applications was that you have to know the port of entry," says Bruno.
 Luckily, he reminds us, "port of entry and other details can be changed online if needed."

 The longest a visa application takes is three days, but many applicants get their approved visa applications in their email within 24 hours.
 While your application is being processed, you may come back to the website to check your status online, or change visa details.

 "I got an email confirmation the next morning that my visa was accepted, with detailed instructions," remembers Bruno.

 Using Your Cambodia e-Visa

 The visa documents will be emailed to you, attached as PDF files.
 Bruno followed the instructions in the email, printing two copies and presenting them upon arrival in Cambodia.
 Why two copies?
 You'll need one each for entering and exiting Cambodia:

 Upon entry: Fill in an entry/exit card; present passport, one visa printout and entry/exit card to immigration officer

 Upon exit: Present passport, one visa printout and entry/exit card to immigration officer